-Before I begin my devotions I always pray that God will lead me into all truth and that any words I write here, will be words from Him, not from me.
-I want to be very careful on what I say because the Word of God is not to be taken lightly.
-So when I write, it is always with trepidation and with an ear listening for guidance from the Holy Spirit, so that I do not go off on a tangent, leading God's people astray.
+Before I begin my devotions, I always pray that God will lead me into all truth and that any words I write here will be words from Him, not from me.
+I want to be very careful about what I say because the Word of God is not to be taken lightly.
+So when I write, it is always with trepidation and with an ear listening for guidance from the Holy Spirit so that I do not go off on a tangent, leading God's people astray.
 I take the discerning of Scripture very seriously.
-That said, let's look at the verses above and I will attempt to convey what I heard the Holy Spirit telling me about this passage.
+So let's look at the verses above, and I will attempt to convey what I heard the Holy Spirit telling me about this passage.

-The chosen and precious cornerstone spoke above is Jesus Christ.
+The chosen and precious cornerstone spoken above is Jesus Christ.
 How do we know this?
 Scripture confirms it (Acts 4:10-12; Ephesians 2:20-22; Isaiah 28:16).
 What is the importance of a cornerstone?
-The cornerstone (also known as the foundation stone) is the first stone set in the construction of a masonry foundation.
-This stone is the most important stone in the structure because all the other stones will be set in reference to this stone.
+The cornerstone (also known as the foundation stone) is the first stone set in constructing a masonry foundation.
+This stone is the most important in the structure because all the other stones will be set around this stone.
 So it determines the position of the entire structure.

-To those who have trusted in Jesus as their Saviour, we are now part of the structure that Jesus is building aka - the church.
-Everyone who trusts in Jesus will now have their lives aligned (or set) in reference to Jesus.
-Everything about the life of the individual who claims Jesus as Saviour (as their chief cornerstone) determines their entire position (worldview) of life.
-This is why Christians often seem like intolerant, impossible people to the world at large.
-Our view of life is "set in stone" as it were, based on the Word of God.
+If you have trusted Jesus as your Saviour, you are now part of the structure that Jesus is building, aka - the church.
+Everyone who trusts in Jesus will now have their lives aligned (or set) around Jesus.
+Everything about the individual's life who claims Jesus as Saviour (as their chief cornerstone) determines their entire position (worldview) of life.
+This is why Christians often seem like intolerant and impossible people to the world.
+Our view of life is "set in stone," as it were, based on the Word of God.
 And who is that Word?
 Jesus!
 (John 1:1; John 1:14).
 Our Chief Cornerstone.
 Therefore, we are built upon a solid foundation and need never be ashamed of that.